 Work on scale-up and improvement of amine based CC technology gained momentum during mid 2000s due to the growing commercial interest for CC.
-Several technology vendors (GE, Cansolv/Shell, Aker Solutions, MHI, Hitachi, Fluor, Linde/BASF, etc.) have erected large scale pilot plants in conjunction with power plants and demonstrated their technology.
-A few vendors have also delivered commercial plants for CO2 utilisation in the chemical industry.
+Several technology vendors (GE, Cansolv/Shell, Aker Solutions, MHI, Hitachi, Fluor, Linde/BASF, etc.) have erected large scale pilot plants in conjunction with power plants and demonstrated their technology's application for post combustion CC.
+A few vendors have also delivered commercial plants for CO2 utilisation in the petrochemical industry.

-Below is listed some of the main amine based CC demo plants that has been erected.
-The Global Carbon Capture Institute also publishes an annual status reports on CCS projects which provides an overview of projects (not limited to amine CC technology) [22].
+Below is listed some of the main amine-based CC demo plants that have been erected, or projects which have reached the final investment decision stage and will start operation within the next few years.
+The Global Carbon Capture Institute also publishes annual status reports on CCS projects which provides an overview of projects (not limited to amine CC technology) [31].

-Boundary Dam 1 Mtpa CO2 capture demonstration plant, Canada (operational 2014 - present).
+Boundary Dam 1 Mtpa CO2 capture demonstration plant, Canada (operational 2014 - present), partly financed by public funding [32].
 First full-scale post combustion amine plant retrofitted to a commercial operating boiler.
-About 90% of CO2 is captured from a refurbished 150 MWe coal-fired unit at Saskpower's Boundary Dam power station.
-The CO2 is compressed and transported in pipeline to a nearby oil field where it is sold for EOR.
-The amine carbon capture technology is provided by Shell Cansolv.
-The project also included a SO2 removal process with amine, which is heat integrated with the CO2 removal process.
-The net power output of the unit declined by 13.6 % with the CC (and SO2 removal) retrofit, however this number includes the gains by turbine and boiler refurbishments.
-The project claimed negative media coverage from cost overruns and delays [23].
-Following start-up, the plant suffered some issues with fly ash deposition and plugging of equipment as well as excessive amine degradation.
-This resulted in low availability in the first years and short deliveries of CO2 to the oil companies, which triggered large penalties.
-Most of these issues have now been rectified and the plant performs stable although the captured amount is somewhat below design (May 2020, CO2 capture past 12 months was 732.000 tons [24]).
+The CO2 is sold for enhanced oil recovery.
+The plant is based on Shell's Cansolv process and designed for 90% capture from a refurbished 150 MWe coal-fired unit at Saskpower's Boundary Dam power station.
+The CO2 is compressed and transported in pipeline to a nearby oil field.
+The project claimed negative media coverage from cost overruns and delays [33].
+Following start-up, the plant suffered some issues with fly ash deposition and plugging of equipment as well as excessive amine degradation, and foaming issues, which have taken years to fix.[34]
+Quarterly updates of plant performance are published by SaskPower showing that improvements are still being made to achieve the desired plant performance and availability.[35]
+By end of 2022, the plant reached a milestone of 5 million tons CO2 captured, which is around 50% below the design value since start-up in 2014.[36]

-Figure 4.
-Photo [59] of Saskpower 800 MW_e Boundary Dam coal-fired power station where one of the four units was retrofitted with amine CC in 2013.
+Figure 13.
+Photo [37] of Saskpower 800 MWe Boundary Dam coal-fired power station where one of the four units was retrofitted with amine CC in 2013.